Digital Nomad Life in Aberdeen, Scotland

 What residency documents or visas did I need if I will be in Aberdeen for a while?

 "The type of visa or residency document you need to stay in Aberdeen, depends on the purpose and duration of your stay.
 If you are planning to work, study, or stay for more than six months, you will likely need a visa.
 If you are from a non-European Economic Area (EEA) or Switzerland, you will need a Standard Visitor visa for a short stay up to six months.
 For longer stays, you may need a Student visa (if you are studying), a Skilled Worker visa (if you have been offered a skilled job), or a Temporary Worker visa (for certain types of temporary work).
 If you are from an EEA country or Switzerland, you may not need a visa.
 However, since Brexit, you may need to apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 If you are planning to join family in the UK, you may need a Family visa.
 If you are coming to the UK as a spouse or partner, you will need a 'family of a settled person' visa.
 It's important to check the UK government's official website for the most accurate and up-to-date information.
-You should also consult with an immigration expert or legal advisor to understand the requirements and process," explained one expat living in Aberdeen, Scotland.
+You should also consult with an immigration expert or legal advisor to understand the requirements and process," said one expat in Aberdeen.

 Connect